BUY MALTA PROPERTY!

 Table of Contents

-Buy Investment Property in Malta
+Buy Property in Malta

 Recently, Malta has become a popular destination for international property buyers to buy property for Malta Residence, as a Holiday home or as a Buy-to-Let property.
 The recommended areas for property purchase in Malta are Special Designated Areas (SDA's), where there are no restrictions on foreign buyers, and these Developments offer luxury lifestyle, including pools, gyms, and beachfront locations.
 New SDA's open in 2019 include Apartment blocks, in South Malta, within Tigne Point and Pender Gardens, and the Shoreline.